 All meetings currently hosted at the Kadena Base Library in the conference room (on the right side as you head toward the back of the library from the front desk).
-December 16th, 10:30 AM - 12:30 PM: Writing Discussion NaNoWriMo is over!
-At this meeting, we'll talk about writing processes, helpful tools, the group's … Continue reading Upcoming Events
+April 21st, 10:30 AM - 12:30 PM: Feedback Meeting This meeting will be a critique session.
+You don't have to submit prior to showing up, … Continue reading Upcoming Events

 As promised, the NaNo post.
 Keep in mind that this is the first time I participated and only found out about NaNo in September of this year.
 Now that we have ventured past the initial "thank-the-tiny-gods-that's-over" phase, or for you comic fans--I like to refer to this as The Infinity War--we can proceed with settled … Continue reading NaNoWriMo: The Good, the Bad, and the Writing